I had an interesting question come from a volleyball coach in New Zealand named Leanne. Here are the salient points:

 I can’t think of any specific coaching tool available which deals with this sort of thing (though I’d love to hear it if you have).
 Something like Microsoft Project in terms of a project management software package might be of use.
 They can be handy for plotting out when you want to work on certain things during the season time line.
-The price tag for those types of packages tend to be high because they’re aimed at business types.
+The price tag for those types of packages tend to be high because business types are the target market.
 I think for practical purposes a spreadsheet should suffice in most cases.

 Regardless of the tool being used to lay out the plan, however, there are a couple of important things which need to be in place.

 I’ve written before on the importance of knowing your priorities.
 No season plan is going to be worth anything if you don’t know what you’re trying to accomplish.
 Leanne is working across a pretty diverse group of players and teams.
 Each has a different set of priorities to be defined and developed as the foundation of the season plan.
 For example, the high school start-up group is very likely to be mainly focused on skill development while the other teams probably have a greater focus on competitive performance.